samlowe106/PaperScraper/README.md

 ## Usage

-PaperScraper uses getpass to securely read in passwords, so it's incompatible with Python consoles like those in PyCharm.
+Paper Scraper uses getpass to securely read in passwords, so it's incompatible with Python consoles like those in PyCharm.
 For that reason, it's recommended to run it from the Terminal or Command Line using ``` python src/main.py ```

-PaperScraper also comes with a handful of flags, which can be found by running PaperScraper with the `--help` flag.
+Paper Scraper also comes with a handful of flags, which can be found by running Paper Scraper with the `--help` flag.

 ## Technical Overview

-PaperScraper is fairly simple.
+Paper Scraper is fairly simple.
 After basic argument parsing is done, the program has two major steps:

 ### Batch parsing
 First, reddit submissions are fetched from reddit via [PRAW](https://praw.readthedocs.io/en/stable/index.html).
-PRAW provides submissions through "listing generators", which PaperScraper wraps with `from_saved` and `from_subreddit` functions.
-These provide submissions as `SubmissionWrapper` objects to provide a simpler API for interacting with submissions and managing PaperScraper-related data.
+PRAW provides submissions through "listing generators", which Paper Scraper wraps with `from_saved` and `from_subreddit` functions.
+These provide submissions as `SubmissionWrapper` objects to provide a simpler API for interacting with submissions and managing Paper Scraper-related data.

 The url that each `SubmissionWrapper` links to is asynchronously scraped by parser objects (`flickr_parser`, `imgur_parser`, and `single_image_parser`) in a strategy pattern.
 If any of the and appended to the `SubmissionWrapper.urls` field.
 If the urls couldn't be accessed, the parsers couldn't find any urls, or if the post fails some other criteria specified in the command line arguments, the `SubmissionWrapper` is filtered out of the batch.
 This process repeats until a batch of valid `SubmissionWrapper`s of the desired size is created, or the underlying generator runs out of new posts.